VanshDeshwal/notes/Rough work.md

 DNS:
 - dns_query_cnt and dns_answer_cnt features have a single integer value returned while the other DNS query and answer features return array of integers for dns_answer_ttl and strings for the rest.

+HTTP:
+- http_content_type feature is very important to classify benign samples from malware flows
 -